Heisath/wdmc2-kernel/README.md

             - `--boot {usb/hdd}` to select fstab to use (either for booting from usb or hdd)
 	- if a parameters is not given, the default value is used or the user is prompted
 	- if building a rootfs build.sh will include the tweaks from ./tweaks/  You can adjust fstab and various other stuff there, files will be copied straight to rootfs
-	- Depending on the selected actions the script will:
+	- depending on the selected actions the script will:
 		- for the kernel:
 			- git clone and checkout the kernel
 			- insert kernel-config and device tree into kernel